 With the use of digital signals and a combination of FDMA and TDMA, the number of people that could access the network at the same time tripled.

 What’s the Difference Between GSM and CDMA?

 GSM and CDMA are two forms of radio technologies that cell phone networks use to transmit voice and data.
 GSM is used by most of the world.
 The United States, however, uses both GSM and CDMA networks.
-In the United States, Verizon Wireless, Sprint, and U.S. Cellular use CDMA, while AT&T and T-Mobile use GSM.
+In the United States, Verizon Wireless, and U.S. Cellular use CDMA, while AT&T and T-Mobile use GSM.